 How to help with your child’s attendance

 Please inform the school on the first day of all absences.
 We have an answer machine for attendance, so you can ring before school – telephone 868387.
-You can also send a text via the Teachers2parent text messaging service.
+You can also send a text via the Parent mail app service.

 - If your child has an appointment, please tell the Class Teacher or Office Staff as soon as you are aware.